pramit091104/FoodFun-Website/README.md

 # Web Dev Project
- This is a Project Repo of my Web dev project
+ This is a Project Repo of my First Web dev project.
+I made it as Macro Project for my College lab project.

 # FoodFun Restaurant Website
 A modern, responsive restaurant website for FoodFun, offering a complete digital presence for a dining establishment.
 This project features a clean, user-friendly interface with dark mode support and comprehensive functionality for restaurant operations.